polterguy/polterguy.github.io/documentation/magic/components/config/index.md

 ### sockets

 The `url` setting here allows you to override which URL clients needs to use to negotiate a socket channel with your server.
-You can also completely turn OFF web sockets entirely here, changing the value to `null` or remove the section entirely.
+You can also completely turn OFF web sockets entirely here, by changing the value to `null` or remove the section entirely.

 ### bazars